 Alsace. / Bordeaux. / Burgundy. / Chablis & the Yonne. / Champagne. / Corsica (Corse). / Jura. / Languedoc. / Lorraine. / Provence. / Rhône Valley. / Roussillon. / Savoie & Bugey. / South West France. /

 FRANCE ORGANIC, BIODYNAMIC WINE DATA

 2016 In 2016 France had the world’s third largest surface area of organic vines, after Spain and Italy.
-A total of 70,740 hectares (174,730 acres) or 9% of the French vineyard was certified organic or Biodynamic or in conversion in 2017, with 5,263 growers producing nearly 2 million hectolitres of wine, according to Agence Bio.
+A total of 70,740 hectares (174,730 acres) or 9% of the French vineyard was certified organic or Biodynamic or in conversion in 2017, with 5,263 growers producing nearly 2 million hectolitres of wine (Source: Agence Bio).
 Of this total, Demeter France certified 5,500 hectares (12,350 acres) of Biodynamic vines from 418 wine-growers with a further 50 asking for certification.

 2015 In 2015 France had nearly 4,800 certified organic wine grape growers (Source: Agence Bio).
 Their combined 68,565 hectares (169,355 acres) of vines represented 8.7% of the national vineyard surface.1Millésime Bio 2017 Dossier de Presse p.9 Just over half of France’s organic wine production of 1.5 million hl was sold in France, a market worth 670 million euros.2‘Situation du marché des vins bios en France,’ by Didier Perréol, President of Agence Bio.